Contact Us

 Register today — Thursday 14th May

-The Oxford Battery Metals Lectures 2026 is a unique event, held in the UK which will convene leaders from across the battery materials and critical minerals value chain.
+The Oxford Battery Metals Lectures 2026 is a unique event, held at the Sultan Nazrin Shah Centre, Worcester College, University of Oxford, which will convene leaders from across the battery materials and critical minerals value chain.
 With a longstanding reputation for informed debate and independent analysis, the Lectures offer a trusted forum for the global battery metals community in partnership with SC Insights.
 This annual gathering provides a platform for miners, refiners, cathode and component manufacturers, end users, investors and policymakers to assess the strategic forces shaping battery metals markets, technology pathways and evolving geopolitical influences.
 It is a rare environment where producers, industrial customers, financiers, regulators and innovators can engage in open discussion supported by evidence, clarity and long-term perspective.
 Participants value the opportunity to step back from day-to-day pressures and consider the broader developments that shape investment decisions, supply chain resilience and future applications.

 With commodity prices out of the doldrums, putting primary suppliers back into the profit zone and greenlighting projects and expansions, we are witnessing the beginnings of a New Battery Materials Cycle, this year's theme for the Oxford Battery Metals Lectures.